carlitox477/NodeJS-Academind-Course/Module 03/Notes.md

     body.push(chunk)
 })
 ```
-* Once the stremed data is recived, we need to put in in a buffer and convert it depending on its format.
+* Once the streamed data is recived, we need to put in in a buffer and convert it depending on its format.
 For example:
 ```javascript
 req.on('end',()=>{
     const parsedBody = Buffer.concat(body).toString()